-Learn the equipment, how it works and why glycol systems are the most popular choice in hotels, bars and restaurants.
+How do glycol beer systems work?
+Learn how the equipment works and why glycol systems are the most popular choice today.

 Glycol draft beer systems operate through a process which is accomplished through three components:

 The power pack is a commercial refrigeration unit.
 It is the heart of the glycol system.
 The power pack is rather compact, as seen in the photo below.
 Don’t let this small package fool you.
 An individual power pack can house one-three pumps and motors.
 A single, properly-sized power pack can manage up to three trunk lines, each up to 750’ in length, each capable of handling up to 24 beer products.
 In this plan, we’re showing the possibilities for three different opportunities for trunk lines in this particular building.

 A cross section of an 8-product glycol trunkline is shown in the photo below:

 More simply, the trunkline provides a conduit for the beer product lines, connecting kegs of beer in the walk-in cooler to each respective faucet of the draft beer tower.
 At the core are sealed refrigerant lines which extend from the power pack to the tower in a continuous loop.

 HOW TO INSTALL GLYCOL TRUNKLINES

 Glycol trunklines are typically installed overhead or under-slab.
 When installed overhead, the trunklines are commonly housed in black iron pipe, as shown in the photo below.
 When installed under slab, each trunkline is individually housed in 6″ Schedule 40 PVC tubing.

 HOW THE TEMPERATURE OF THE DRAFT BEER IS MAINTAINED